crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 2. **Efficient Scheduling**: No kernel involvement means less overhead
 3. **I/O Multiplexing**: One thread monitors thousands of I/O operations via `epoll`/`kqueue`/`io_uring`
 4. **GVL-Friendly**: Cooperative scheduling works naturally with Ruby's concurrency model
-5. **Resource Sharing**: Database connections and memory pools are naturally shared
+5. **Resource Sizing**: Database pools can be sized to actual database concurrency instead of the number of jobs waiting on I/O

 While memory usage between fibers and threads is comparable, fibers don't depend on OS resources.
 You can create vastly more fibers than threads, switch between them faster, and manage them more efficiently while monitoring thousands of connections -- all from userspace.